4ms/metamodule-plugin-sdk/docs/graphics.md

 Sometimes, you may wish to not use the script at all and just generate your own PNG files that are better suited for the low-resolution screen of the MetaModule.
 This will produce the best results, but of course is time-consuming.

-Certain special effects like shadows, subtle gradients, thin lines will not look good on the MetaModule screen, so keep that in mind as you convert your artwork.

-The screen is 240px x 320px, about 144 ppi.
-We use 16-bit color (RGB565).
-Modules are displayed 240px high when viewed full-screen and 180px high when zoomed-out.
-We may add future options to zoom out to 120px when zoomed-out.